petersulyok/smfc/README.md

 > See [`smfc-sample9.conf`](https://github.com/petersulyok/smfc/blob/main/config/samples/smfc-sample9.conf) for a complete hybrid configuration using `control_function=` for both the CPU and HD fan controllers.

 #### 2.3 Reducing unnecessary fan speed changes
 Changing fan rotational speed is a slow physical process — depending on the fan type and the magnitude of the change it can take several seconds.
 Frequent or unnecessary changes also cause audible oscillation.
-To keep the fans steady, each temperature-driven controller combines five mechanisms that act at different stages of the control loop:
+To keep the fans steady, each temperature-driven controller combines six mechanisms that act at different stages of the control loop:

 | Stage | Mechanism | Parameter | Effect |
 |---|---|---|---|